mikeczabator/mask_cluster_report/README.md

 # mask_cluster_report
-Removes the IP addresses from the MemSQL cluster report.
+## Removes the IP addresses from the MemSQL cluster report.

 Uses Perl regex for portability and consistency.
-Designed to run on Linux, but also tested on MacOS
+Designed to run on Linux, but also tested on MacOS.

 ### Use:
 `mask_cluster_report.sh /path/to/cluster-report.tar.gz`